"If someone says something unkind about you, live your life so that no one will believe it."

 Odyssey White Hot 2Ball - putter

 Have been playing golf for several years and have always loved this crazy game.
 The frustration of hitting a bad shot or missing a short putt can get to you but no better feeling than seeing your drive striped down the middle or that iron shot that ends up next to the pin.
 I plan to play more as my perspective on life has changed a bit.
-Being a recent pancreatic cancer survivor made me realize that the good things in life are still out there.
+Being a recent pancreatic cancer survivor made me realize the good things in life are still out there.
 Don't want to miss em!

 Larry's Latest Blog Entries